 In the hustle and bustle of shopping, wrapping gifts, sending cards and attending special events, it is easy for families to miss the entire point of Christmas – Christ himself.
 It’s especially important to focus on keeping Christ in Christmas with children.
-Here are several simple ways to focus on Christ.
+Here are several simple ways to focus on Christ during this special season of the Christian year.

 Nativity and Advent Activities